diogoftm/letterboxd_stats/README.md

 # letterboxd_stats

-Package to get stats about [Letterboxd](https://letterboxd.com/) users based on Letterboxd's .csv exportable files.
+Package to load films, user information and create stats based on [Letterboxd](https://letterboxd.com/) .csv exportable files.

 ## Stats
+> When calling `LoadFilmsFromCSVfile()` a list of films is returned, using it anithing can be done with the film info privided by TMDB.
+So, if you wish to create your own stats or just display the list of films there is no need to get the buil-in stats.
+This package can be used just for loading information from the .csv files.

 ### Basic Stats
 - Number of films - `NFilms int`
 - Number of rewatched films - `NRewatched int`
-- Most seen decade - `MostSeenDecades map[int]int`
+- Most seen years - `MostSeenYears map[int]int`
 - Total of minutes - `NMinutes int`
 - Number of films watched per week - `NWeek [52]int`
 - Number of films watched per fay of week (0 for sunday, ...) - `NDayOfWeek [7]int`